-- cadaver: tissue from a dead body.
-This procedure is called an “allograft.”
+- cadaver: tissue from a dead body, which is called an allograft

 While all cadavers are carefully screened for disease prior to surgery, some people have concerns about using dead tissue.
 Discuss any concerns you have with your doctor.

 Your doctor will give you complete instructions for the day of your surgery.
-Instructions may include fasting for 12 hours prior to surgery and refraining from using aspirin or blood-thinning medications.
+Instructions may include fasting for 12 hours prior to surgery and refraining from taking aspirin or blood-thinning medications.

-Make sure to arrange to have someone come with you for your surgery.
-It’s helpful to have someone there to listen to post-operative instructions and to drive you home.
+Make sure to arrange to have someone come with you for surgery.
+It’s helpful to have another person listen to post-operative instructions and to drive you home.

-Once the sample tissue is selected, it is either surgically removed from your body or prepared from a cadaver.
+Once the sample tissue is selected, it’s either surgically removed from your body or prepared from a cadaver.
 The tendon is then outfitted with “bone plugs,” or anchor points, to graft the tendon into the knee.

-During surgery, a small incision in the front of the knee so that an arthroscope (a thin tube outfitted with a fiberoptic camera and surgical tools) can be inserted.
-This allows the surgeon to see inside your knee during the procedure.
+During surgery, a small incision is made in the front of the knee for an arthroscope — a thin tube outfitted with a fiber optic camera and surgical tools.
+This allows your surgeon to see inside your knee during the procedure.

-The first thing the surgeon will do is remove your torn ACL and clean the area.
-Then, small holes will be drilled into your tibia and femur so that the bone plugs can be attached with posts, screws, staples, or washers.
+The surgeon will first remove your torn ACL and clean the area.
+They will then drill small holes into your tibia and femur so the bone plugs can be attached with posts, screws, staples, or washers.

-Following the attachment of the new ligament, the surgeon will test your knee’s range of motion and tension to ensure that the graft is secure.
-Then, the opening will be closed with stitches, the wound dressed, and the knee stabilized with a brace.
+Following the attachment of the new ligament, the surgeon will test your knee’s range of motion and tension to ensure the graft is secure.
+Finally, the opening will be stitched, the wound dressed, and your knee will be stabilized with a brace.
 The length of the surgery will vary depending on the experience of the surgeon and if additional procedures are performed (such as, meniscal repair), among other factors.

-Patients typically go home on the day of their surgery.
+Typically, you can go home the day of your surgery.